Access & Inclusion Peer Programs

 - Religious and spiritual students collaborating with the Multi-Faith Centre

 2. Book an appointment with a Mentor Navigator

 Do you prefer a one-to-one meeting with a Mentor Navigator with whom you share an identity?

 3. Attend an event or workshop

-Transfer Student Facebook Group - Join a network of new transfer students on Facebook!
+Transfer Student Network connects U of T students who recently transferred from another post-secondary institution.
+Join a network of new transfer students on Facebook!

 AccessUs provides academic and social support to students registered with Accessibility Services.
 Register here!

 iConnect introduces students who are new to Canada and U of T to campus community, conversation and new friends.
 Learn more here!